The Glass Wing at FWMoA

 Support for the Glass Wing comes from the Edward D. and Ione Auer Foundation, The Ardelle and Theresa Glaze Foundation, Ann Spear Borne, Bob and Melanie Hall, Betsy and Jeff Kachmar, Jill and Doug Kinder, Pat and Ron Kohart, Jennie and Pat Pasterick, and Dorothy L. and Paul E. Shaffer.

-Current Display in the first room of the Glass Wing – Beyond the Furnace: Cut and Laminated Glass
+Upcoming Display in the first room of the Glass Wing – A Life Reflected in Glass: The Collection of Ralph and Dena Lowenbach